google/applied-machine-learning-intensive/acs/ac1/_sources/sql/introduction.rst

 Introduction
 ============

-As mentioned in the preface, SQL, which stands for Structured Query Language, is a programming language used to get, store, and change information that is in a database.
-SQL is one of the most widely used programming languages today.
-It can be used in any field where there is data.
+As mentioned in the preface, SQL (which stands for Structured Query Language) is a programming language that is used to get, store, and change information in a database.
+SQL is one of the most widely used programming languages today, and can be used in any field where there is data.

-You may be wondering how this is different from the sheets you have just learned about.
-However, how would you handle the case where your spreadsheet had millions or billions of cells of data?
-Would you want to scroll down and load all that data?
-Well, this is where SQL comes in.
+You may be wondering when you would need to use SQL since you already know how to use Sheets.
 SQL does many of the things that you have learned in the previous sections, but it also does them on a much larger scale.
-This will allow you to automate data analysis so that you can effectively navigate large datasets that might be cumbersome to navigate by hand.
+Imagine a spreadsheet with one billion rows!

-You can use SQL to analyze anything from stock market prices of the Dow Jones Industrial Average (DOW) over the last fifty years to patient data at a major hospital.
-If you can make a database out of some information, you can use SQL to store and analyze it.
-In addition, SQL allows you to share data and reorganize data from different datasets.
-In this next chapter, you will learn the basics of SQL so that you can efficiently navigate a database!
+You can use SQL to analyze anything from stock market prices to patient data at a major hospital.
+If you have a database with any kind of data, you can use SQL to store and analyze it.
+In addition, SQL allows you to reorganize data across different datasets.
+This chapter will teach you how to use SQL to automate data analysis so that you can effectively navigate large datasets that might be cumbersome to navigate by hand.